sugi-lang/sugi/README.md

   + $sum 1 2
 ]
 ```
-Whats going on here is that the first word of every statement (+) is a function keyword, and the words coming after are it's parameters.
+Whats going on here is that the first word of every statement (+) is a function keyword, and the words coming after are it's arguments.
 The (+) function keyword has three parameters.
 The first is a variable (sum) that can store a value.
 Variables are first declared with a ($) before the variable.
 The last 2 parameters are integers to be added together.
 Once the integers are added together, the resulting value is stored in the (sum) variable.

 By typing more than one statement in a sequence, we can code in a sequential style.
 This makes reading code much easier.
 Lets do some other math operators.